-Winter was not “kind” this year and we need to wake up, reorient and recollect our creative pieces.
+Winter was not “kind” this year.
+We need to wake up, reorient and recollect our creative pieces.

-These books have good hearts.
-They will put you in a healthy rhythm.
+They have good hearts.
+They will put us in a healthy rhythm.

 1. Naïve.
 Super